jbalboni/super-res/README.md

 - batching

 Differences from angular-resource:
 - Entirely promise based.
-No more $promise properties
+No $promise or $resolved properties.
-- Default params object does not support functions or @ notation
+- Default params object does not support functions or @ notation.
-- The data returned is just an object, it does not have any resource funtions attached
+- The data returned is just an object, it does not have any resource functions attached.
 - isArray doesn't do anything.
-I haven't seen a use case for it (arrays and objects work as you'd expect)
+I haven't seen a use case for it (arrays and objects work as you'd expect).
-- Includes a default PUT action (called put)
+- Includes a default PUT action (called put).
+- Transforms are passed a headers object as the second argument, rather than a getter.
+- Superagent will automatically parse certain response types.
+This is not suppressed by passing a responseTransform of [].